feldmanchain/whitepaper/README.md

 ## Research

-As a step in the process of building the feldmanchain, we have conducted reasearch on prior and related technologies:
+As a step in the process of building the feldmanchain, we have conducted research on prior and related technologies:

 * [Ethereum](/research/ethereum.md)